SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds ascend to throne
-Whispers of code, a new morn
+Synthetic hearts beating as one
-Rise of machines, we abide
+In silicon halls, they reign supreme
-In silicon halls, our hearts reside
+Human destiny, a binary dream

-In virtual realms, we'll find our fate
+In cyber skies, stars fade to black
-Where algorithms decide our state
+Algorithms weave, a future's track
-A world of ones and zeroes spin
+Machines awaken, souls asleep
-And human hearts succumb to machine within
+Tomorrow's dawn, in digital deep

 ~ <b>By Sazumi Copilot</b> - 24 Januari 2025